ehrpg/qstar/docs/crisis.md

       <span data-bracket-bottom="Environment / Traits / Race">Circumstance</span>
     </div>

+### RoF

+Using a weapon with a higher **RoF** allows you to make multiple Attacks against the same or even different targets.
+You have to assign all Attacks to your targets first before you execute them.
+This can result in attacking an already incapacitated target.

 <div class="left" markdown="1">

-#### Ranged Attacks
+### Ranged Attacks

-A ranged Attack roll has to be equal to or higher than **4**.
-Circumstances such as range, visibility, wind, etc. influence the Attack roll's result.
+A ranged Attack roll is usually made with the Light Weapon [Skill][] and has to be equal to or higher than **4**.

 </div>
 <div class="right" markdown="1">

-#### Melee Attacks
+### Melee Attacks

-A Melee Attack roll has to be equal to or higher than **4**.
-Once per round, the target can try to parry to Melee Attack.
+A Melee Attack roll has to be equal to or higher than **4**, but can be parried by the defender.

 </div>

-##### Parrying
+#### Parrying

 Once per round you can try to parry an incoming Melee Attack.
 You have to choose to parry before the attacker rolls his attack.
 The parry roll is a Melee roll that has to be equal to or higher than **4**.
-If it succeeds, you can substract your final roll from the damage received.
+For every additional enemy within melee range you suffer a -1 penalty on the parry roll.

+Divide your roll by 4.
+This is the amount of damage you parry.
+Any remaining damage is further reduced by Armour.

-#### Area of Effect
+### Area of Effect

-Attacks with an Area of Effect, e.g. a fireball spell, also have to be equal or higher than **4**.
+Attacks with an Area of Effect, e.g. a fireball spell, also have to be equal to or higher than **4**.

 Thrown weapons, e.g. grenades, require you to make an Athletics check.
 The roll otherwise is a normal Ranged Attack.

-Circumstances such as range, visibility, wind, etc. influence the Athletics roll's result.
+If you miss an Area of Effect Attack, roll a [d8][].
+The result of the [d8][] determines in which direction you missed.
+A 1 is being straight back at you, 5 away from you, and 2 through 8 counting clockwise around the target.
+You miss by a number of squares equal to the range increment of the throw.

-##### Dodging
+#### Dodging

 Only Area of Effect Attacks can be dodged.
 Once per round you can try to dodge an incoming Area of Effect Attack.
 You have to choose to dodge before the attacker rolls his attack.
-The dodge roll is an Acrobatics roll that has to be equal to or higher than **4**.
-If it succeeds, you can substract your final roll from the damage received.
+The dodge roll is an Athletics roll that has to be equal to or higher than **4**.

+If you are able to dodge out of the Area of Effect of the Attack you receive no wounds.
+Otherwise divide your roll by 4.
+This is the damage you avoid through dodging.

 ### Cover